 You should be turning some people off.
 I think musicians have this mindset of the scarcity thing, like you said, feast or famine.
 They’ll take anything they can get. it’s like, “I don’t know when I’m going to get another gig so I’m going to say yes to this one.”
 That’s not a great way to grow as an established career.
 It’s a great way to maybe get a lot of random people following you that don’t have any connection to you.
 You want to start thinking of things differently because the more strategic you can get, the more you know yourself and what you want, the more you’re going to be able to say no to stuff that comes up.
 It’s important to be able to do that.

-Are there any other major mistakes that musicians make with their branding and marketing that we haven’t covered yet?
+Are there any other major mistakes that musicians make with their music branding strategies and marketing that we haven’t covered yet?

 I think one of the biggest things regards content.
 A lot of musicians think of Instagram or social media like a bulletin board.
 They use it to post information like, “I have a show coming.”
 COVID obviously, not during this time.
 “I have a thing coming up.
 It’s Friday at 5:00 for $5.
 Make sure you come.”
 That’s the only time they show up on social media.
 It’s not a great way to grow.
 Think about it.
 You’re using your audience to get them to do something that you want, which is show up to your event.
 Rethinking social media to be less like a bulletin board and more like a plate, like literally a room.